seadogger/mac-dev-playbook/README.md

 > Note: If some Homebrew commands fail, you might need to agree to Xcode's license or fix some other Brew issue.
 Run `brew doctor` to see if this is the case.

+> Note: On M1 Macs homebrew is installed in /opt/homebrew and all homebrew apps installed are located in /opt/homebrew/bin which is not in the default $PATH variable.
+This needs to be added to the $PATH to find these installated applications

 ### Running a specific set of tagged tasks

 You can filter which part of the provisioning process to run by specifying a set of tags using `ansible-playbook`'s `--tags` flag.
 The tags available are `dotfiles`, `homebrew`, `mas`, `extra-packages` and `osx`.